deNBI/perunKeystoneAdapter/README.md

 ### Commandline client

 The perun propagation service transfers a zipped tar file containing a users and groups file in scim format.
-The following script unzip and untar the propagated information and  add it to the keystone database.
+The following script unzips and untars the propagated information and adds it to the keystone database.
 Keystone is addressed by environment variables (sourcing the openstack rc file) or directly by passing an environemt map (not used in the example).
 The Openstack user needs at least permission to modify entries in Keystone

 ```console
 $ perun_propagation perun_upload.tar.gz